Espinozarodrigo22/hotel-operational-control-app/README.md

 ## Overview

-This project was developed using MIT App Inventor to optimize operational inspections and incident reporting in a hotel environment.
+This project was developed using MIT App Inventor to optimize operational inspections and incident reporting in a large building environment.

-The original proposal was based on Google Forms.
-However, this approach required employees to submit multiple forms when several incidents were identified on the same floor.
-Considering a building with 35 floors, this process significantly increased reporting time and reduced operational efficiency.
+The initial proposal was based on Google Forms.
+However, the process required employees to submit a separate form for each incident detected during inspections.
+Since a single floor could contain multiple incidents and the building contained 35 floors, this approach significantly increased reporting time and reduced operational efficiency.

-To address these challenges, a mobile application was designed and implemented to simplify data collection, improve reliability, and centralize operational information.
+To address these challenges, a mobile application was designed and implemented to simplify data collection, improve reliability, centralize operational information, and support data-driven decision-making.

-**For confidentiality reasons, some application settings, data structures, and integrations have been modified or removed in this public version.
-Any references to production systems, shared resources, or company-specific information have been excluded.**
+For confidentiality reasons, certain configurations, integrations, identifiers, and operational data have been modified or removed from this public version of the project.

 ## Business Problem

-The original process presented several operational limitations:
+The original process presented several limitations:

-* Multiple forms had to be submitted for the same floor when more than one incident was detected.
+* Multiple forms had to be submitted for the same floor when several incidents were identified.
-* Internet connectivity was inconsistent in upper floors and basement levels.
+* Internet connectivity was unreliable in upper floors and basement areas.
-* Unexpected application closures could result in the loss of inspection progress.
+* Application interruptions could result in loss of inspection progress.
-* Manual management of photographic evidence was inefficient and difficult to track.
+* Photographic evidence required additional manual management.
-* Operational information was fragmented across different sources.
+* Operational information was fragmented and difficult to analyze.

-These issues increased the time required to complete inspections and limited the ability to analyze operational data effectively.
+These challenges increased administrative workload and reduced the efficiency of operational inspections.

 ## Solution